halts0x/homebridge-airvisual-pro-V2/README.md

-1. Improve initialisation of AirQuality values into homekit on startup
+1. hack Improve initialisation of AirQuality values into homekit on startup

 2.Set custom AQ trigger levels in config

+Todo
+improve initialising and polling/update sequence.

 # homebridge-airvisual-pro